New Mask, COVID Vaccine Requirements Taking Effect In New York

 “Faith leaders speaking up to get our young people vaccinated is going to be a difference maker,” said de Blasio.

 So far, the city is on a positive trajectory.
-According to the CDC, the vaccination rate for 12 to 17-year-olds in New York City is 9% higher than the national average.MORE NEWS: Hope For Harlem Block Party Returns For Second Year
+According to the CDC, the vaccination rate for 12 to 17-year-olds in New York City is 9% higher than the national average.MORE NEWS: Five Boro Bike Tour Gets Underway In Manhattan After Tropical Storm Henri Postponed Event